vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 [Microsoft Defender for Endpoint](microsoft-defender-endpoint.md) includes a wide range of capabilities to prevent, detect, investigate, and respond to advanced cyberthreats.
 These capabilities include [Next-generation protection](next-generation-protection.md) (which includes Microsoft Defender Antivirus).

 Microsoft preconfigures the product to perform well on the operating system that it's installed.
-No additional changes should be needed.
+No other changes should be needed.

 Despite this, sometimes unexpected behaviors occur.
 Here are some examples: